[ Back ]

 “This type of work can go a huge way towards bettering those who have been in trouble with the law by offering them with an alternative to prison time and improving their integration back into the community.
 This, in turn allows them to pay their debt to society whilst expanding their potential to seek full time employment following the completion of projects they have been working on.

 “Community Payback also goes a long way in benefitting the wider Surrey public as service users often take part in conservation work, retail work, painting and decorating and litter picking amongst other things.

-“I was really impressed to see what the individuals taking part in the project where capable of and the professionalism and willing they showed in completing the work they’d been set.
+“I was really impressed to see what the individuals taking part in the project were capable of and the professionalism and willingness they showed in completing the work they’d been set.
 This invaluable service offers a means to inspire, educate and integrate those who could otherwise become stuck in a cycle of offending.”

 Cynthia Allen, Director of Interventions for KSS CRC, said: “I am delighted that Mr Munro visited Kent, Surrey and Sussex Community Rehabilitation Company to find out about the excellent work being done to enable individuals to stop reoffending and once again become positive members of our community.

 “Mr Munro was keen to understand more about the complex issues and barriers faced by the individuals we work with.

 “We are committed to working in partnership to provide the best possible support to address these root causes of offending - because by stopping people from reoffending we are reducing crime in the local community and achieving the best possible result for the individual.”